What is customer relationship management?

 - Privacy and your business

 At its core, customer relationship management is a business strategy, not a technology.
 Your best chance for successful deployment of CRM will be achieved if you first develop your strategy and then identify the processes by which your strategy will best function.
-Finally, you will need to set measurable objectives for your system.
+Finally, consider setting measurable objectives for your system.
 Only then should you begin to implement technology, ideally in staggered phases in order to smoothly integrate your business processes.

 - Customer relationship management (CRM)